RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Extend Razor templates (v5) to emit `[HypermediaAccessGroup("group1", "group2")]` on generated HTO classes, action properties, and link properties when specified in the XML schema
 - This enables full access group coverage for contract-first APIs — currently Step 4.4 (CarShack demo) only covers entity-level access groups from hand-written partial classes because action/link attributes can't be added from partials
 - Add CarShack XML schema examples with access groups and regenerate to verify end-to-end
+- Make sure mappers (mermaid and markdown) are supporting  access groups on actiosn, links subentities.
+Prompt the user to check visaually.

 #### Step 8.5: Migrate `ActionParameterTypes` endpoint to minimal API
 - The current `ActionParameterTypesController` is an MVC controller registered automatically via `AddHypermediaExtensions`.
 It serves JSON Schema for action parameter types.
 Users cannot add authorization policies to it (only global MVC filters apply).